 „Skills for Life - Orientation Toolbox for Life Design“ is an Erasmus+ strategic partnership in the field of vocational education initiated within the European StartNet network and lead by the Goethe-Institut.

 The project empowers educators to provide early orientation and Life Design Skills to young people between 13 and 14 years.
-The project consortium consists of the Goethe-Institut (DE), Aliseo Liguria (IT), Scoala de Valori (RO), Tracé Brussel (BE), the City of Mannheim (DE), as well as the BIBB - German Federal Institute for Vocational Education and Training (DE) as an associated partner.
-Between October 2020 and March 2023, an ‘Orientation Toolbox for Life Design’ will be designed.
+The project consortium consists of the Goethe-Institut (DE), ALFA Liguria (IT), Scoala de Valori (RO), Tracé Brussel (BE), the City of Mannheim (DE), as well as the BIBB - German Federal Institute for Vocational Education and Training (DE) as an associated partner.
+Between October 2020 and March 2023, an ‘Orientation Toolbox for Life Design’ has been designed.
 It consists of:

 - An on-line self-evaluation tool to help students discover their strengths, weaknesses, priorities, interests and personality types, as well as to start considering how these may relate to different professional profiles; A board game, available both offline and on-line, to help students match their own characteristics and those of different job profiles and economic sectors in a playful way;